Because we live in excellent bear habitat, black bears are extremely common and grizzly bears sometimes inhabit the Sixmile and Ninemile Valleys.

 Bear Spray Program

 In the past, Ninemile Wildlife Workgroup has provided over 100 reduced-cost bear spray to help protect people and bears.

 Living with Bears and other Wildlife

-For additional information about living with other wildlife visit our Resources page.
+For additional information about living with wildlife visit our Resources page.

 How to Keep Bears Out of the Yard